Alexlloydwhite/cellardex/README.md

 The next 2 weeks were entirely devoted to coding, testing, bug fixing, and implementing the numerous features.

-Deployed version of app.
-[Deployed App](https://cellar-dex.herokuapp.com/).
+[Deployed version of app](https://cellar-dex.herokuapp.com/).
 Please note that this is hosted on Heroku and will take a couple of minutes to "warm up".

 ## Screen Shots
 Landing page